 Teaching Evaluation Policy - UTDPP1006

 Because pedagogy varies by discipline, teaching loads differ across programs, and schools handle advising duties and program administration in different ways, individual schools shall develop teaching evaluation procedures appropriate to their circumstances that ensure that the program’s and individual class’s learning outcomes are achieved.
 In the development and utilization of systematic teaching evaluation procedures, each school shall have a committee responsible for developing a teaching evaluation process, compiling information on teaching performance, providing teaching performance feedback to the dean and individual faculty, and identifying individual faculty deserving recognition and needing improvement.
 In this Policy, the term "faculty" includes all faculty with classroom or class-laboratory responsibilities.
 TAs assisting faculty as graders should be evaluated by the faculty member supervising their work.

 Teaching evaluation procedures in each school must include the consideration of factors other than those included in The University of Texas at Dallas Course Evaluation form.
-Each school committee will recommend procedures for approval to the Dean who will make recommendations to the Executive Vice President and Provost.
+Each school committee will recommend procedures for approval to the Dean who will make recommendations to the Chief Academic Officer.
 At a minimum teaching evaluation procedures must include assessments of teaching load, diversity of courses taught, course development, program development and administration, thesis and dissertation supervision, and a compilation of student course evaluation information.

 In addition to identifying what is included in the procedures for evaluating teaching performance, the school committees also must specify what constitutes acceptable, exceptional, and substandard performance in each area evaluated.
 Some activities, such as program development, may be beyond expectations, while behaviors such as failing to hold office hours are indicative of substandard performance.
 Whatever the standards, there should be a clearly defined and written set of expectations for teaching performance.